-Therefore, what exactly does 'received' mean in this context?
+Therefore, what exactly does 'received, mean in this context?
 Does it refer to actual receipt of goods at factory premises or even constructive receipt of goods would suffice?
 Broadly, receipt of goods may be said to be complete when goods have been supplied as per the recipient's instructions and the supplier is discharged from any further liability on such goods.
 The delivery must be complete in all respects to the utmost satisfaction of the recipient.
 The point of acceptance in cases of pre-requisite of quality control may have to be clear.

-For example, an interesting scenario may be encountered when goods imported by a registered person are supplied directly to his customers in India from the port without bringing such imported goods (physically) to his factory premises.
-Would the importer still be entitled to ITC of IGST paid on imported goods although such goods were never received at his factory premises?
-The answer is 'Yes'.
-The importer, after fulfilling all the import formalities is deemed to have received the goods and thus, eligible to avail input tax credit of IGST paid on imports.
+For example, when goods imported by a registered person are supplied directly to his customers in India from the port without bringing such imported goods (physically) to his factory premises, the importer would still be entitled to ITC of IGST paid on imported goods although such goods were never received at his factory premises, provided that all the import formalities are fulfilled

-This scenario, i.e. in bill-to-ship-to model, where it is amended to include services also which deemed that goods are provided by recipient when the supplier delivers the goods to any other person on the direction of and on account the recipient shall be applicable in case of such services also.
-However, please note that this fiction for delivery of goods or services is not an attempt at encroaching upon the Place of Supply provisions of IGST Act but merely to satisfy the conditions for availment of credit in certain cases where someone else collects goods or enjoys services.
+The bill -to ship -to model is applicable in case of services also.
+However, note that this fiction for delivery of goods or services is not an attempt at encroaching upon the place of supply provisions of IGST Act but merely to satisfy the conditions for taking credit in certain cases where someone else collects goods or enjoys the services.